Destinations Greece Athens

 Benaki Museum of Greek Culture

-A 36,000-object collection spanning ancient Cycladic figurines, Byzantine icons, Ottoman-period textiles, and 19th-century Greek War of Independence ephemera — on the Kolonaki edge in the Benaki family townhouse.
+A collection running tens of thousands of objects deep, spanning ancient Cycladic figurines, Byzantine icons, Ottoman-period textiles, and 19th-century Greek War of Independence ephemera — on the Kolonaki edge in the Benaki family townhouse.
 The walk-through of post-classical Greek visual culture nobody else in the city does.
 The rooftop café has a small Acropolis view.
 Two hours is enough.

 Museum of Cycladic Art

 The world's leading collection of Cycladic-era figurines — the marble white-on-white sculptures from the 3rd millennium BC that influenced Brâncuși, Modigliani, Henry Moore.
-Founded by Nicholas and Dolly Goulandris in 1986; the Stathatos Mansion next door (added 1991, designed by Ernst Ziller) hosts the temporary exhibitions.
+Founded by Nicholas and Dolly Goulandris in 1986; the 1895 Ernst Ziller mansion next door — annexed by the museum in 1991 — hosts the temporary exhibitions.
 Smaller than the Benaki, easier to absorb.
 90 minutes.

 Cycladic figurines · 3rd millennium BCKolonaki90 min